 Although your kayak will be exposed to the sun when you are using it, it’s not a good idea to store the boat in direct sunlight.
 The sun is one of your biggest enemies when it comes to storage.

 It’s okay to let your kayak air dry in the sun for a while, but don’t overdo it.

 Deviating a little bit from cleaning and drying your inflatable kayak, it’s a good idea to use UV protectant on your boat a few times per year.
 A product like 303 Protectant is basically like sunscreen for your kayak.

 You can apply it before the kayaking season and then every 4-6 weeks after that, depending on how often you need it.
 Check with your manufacturer’s recommendations for specifics.

-Caring for your inflatable kayak will help extend the life and keep it functioning for years to come.
+Caring for your inflatable kayak will help extend its life and keep it functioning for years to come.
 Yes, it can be a pain to get the kayak completely dry, but it’s worth it in the long run.

 If you use your kayak frequently (weekly or more) during the season, you can get away with some moisture.
-Storing the boat long term, it needs to be bone dry.
+Storing the boat long-term, it needs to be bone dry.

 If you have any questions, please feel free to reach out.
 Keep on paddling!